{{flagHref}}

 Why is fracture toughness important in metals and alloys?

-How is the ASTM E399 test performed?
+How is ASTM E399 testing conducted?

 About the author